TomatoDroid/scaffold-eth-vue/README.md

 3. On a second terminal, deploy the test contract:

 ```
-yarn deploy
+pnpm deploy
 ```

 This command deploys a test smart contract to the local network.
 The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
+The `pnpm deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

 4. On a third terminal, start your NextJS app:

 ```
-yarn start
+pnpm start
 ```

-Visit your app on: `http://localhost:3000`.
+Visit your app on: `http://localhost:3001`.
 You can interact with your smart contract using the `Debug Contracts` page.
-You can tweak the app config in `packages/nextjs/scaffold.config.ts`.
+You can tweak the app config in `nuxt/scaffold.config.ts`.

 **What's next**:

 - Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
-- Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
+- Edit your frontend homepage at `nuxt/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
 - Edit your deployment scripts in `packages/hardhat/deploy`
 - Edit your smart contract test in: `packages/hardhat/test`.
-To run test use `yarn hardhat:test`
+To run test use `pnpm hardhat:test`

 ## Documentation

-Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.
+Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH-VUE.

 To know more about its features, check out our [website](https://scaffoldeth.io).

-## Contributing to Scaffold-ETH 2
+## Contributing to Scaffold-ETH-VUE

-We welcome contributions to Scaffold-ETH 2!
+We welcome contributions to Scaffold-ETH-VUE!

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.
+Please see [CONTRIBUTING.MD](https://github.com/TomatoDroid/scaffold-eth-vue/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH-VUE.

+## Thanks

+This project is copy from [scaffold-eth-2](https://github.com/scaffold-eth/scaffold-eth-2)